Idagunji Mahaganapati Yakshagana Mandali: Keremane Shivarama Hegde

 Hegde was born in a Havyaka Brahmin family in Keremane in the Honnavar taluk of the Uttara Kannada district on 21 June 1908.
 He could not complete his primary education because of poverty and to earn a living he had to do odd jobs like driving a bus and booking tickets.
 He started performing Yakshagana from a young age of 14 and in the year 1934, he started his own troupe called as Idagunji Mahaganapati Yakshagana Mandali.
 The name of the troupe was chosen in honour of the Hindu God Ganapati.
 A famous temple of the God is located in the village of Idagunji in the Uttara Kannada district.
 He toured around the state of Karnataka with his troupe and started earning various awards for his efforts.
 He won the state award in 1965, Central Sangeet Natak Academy Award in 1970 and a Rajyotsava Award in 1985.
 The highest award won by him was the Rashtrapati Award.
-His autobiography called as Nenapina Rangasthala was recorded on cassette by G S Bhat in 1981 and published as a book by the Akshara Prakashana, Heggodu in the year 1996.
+His autobiography called as Nenapina Rangasthala was recorded on cassette by G S Bhat in 1981 and published as a book by the Akshara Prakashana, Heggodu in 1996.